deepseek-ai/DeepSeek-Coder-V2/README.md

 # DeepSeek-Coder-V2: Breaking the Barrier of Closed-Source Models in Code Intelligence

 ## 1. Introduction
 We present DeepSeek-Coder-V2, an open-source Mixture-of-Experts (MoE) code language model that achieves performance comparable to GPT4-Turbo in code-specific tasks.
-Specifically, DeepSeek-Coder-V2 is further pre-trained from DeepSeek-Coder-V2-Base  with 6 trillion tokens sourced from a high-quality and multi-source corpus.
-Through this continued pre-training, DeepSeek-Coder-V2 substantially enhances the coding and mathematical reasoning capabilities of DeepSeek-Coder-V2-Base, while maintaining comparable performance in general language tasks.
-Compared to  DeepSeek-Coder, DeepSeek-Coder-V2 demonstrates significant advancements in various aspects of code-related tasks, as well as reasoning and general capabilities.
+Specifically, DeepSeek-Coder-V2 is further pre-trained from an intermediate checkpoint of DeepSeek-V2 with additional 6 trillion tokens.
+Through this continued pre-training, DeepSeek-Coder-V2 substantially enhances the coding and mathematical reasoning capabilities of DeepSeek-V2, while maintaining comparable performance in general language tasks.
+Compared to DeepSeek-Coder-33B, DeepSeek-Coder-V2 demonstrates significant advancements in various aspects of code-related tasks, as well as reasoning and general capabilities.
 Additionally, DeepSeek-Coder-V2 expands its support for programming languages from 86 to 338, while extending the context length from 16K to 128K.

 <p align="center">
   <img width="100%" src="figures/performance.png">
 </p>

 In standard benchmark evaluations, DeepSeek-Coder-V2 achieves superior performance compared to closed-source models such as GPT4-Turbo, Claude 3 Opus, and Gemini 1.5 Pro in coding and math benchmarks.
-The list of supported programming languages can be found in the paper.
+The list of supported programming languages can be found [here](supported_langs.txt).

 ## 2. Model Downloads